ctb/titus-blog/src/2014-scalable-cms-problems.rst

 Can we build a scalable CountMin Sketch?
 ----------------------------------------

-For several Reasons, I'd really like to have a CountMin Sketch that behaved like a scalable Bloom filter: dynamic size, but still memory efficient.
+For several Reasons, we'd really like to have a CountMin Sketch that behaved like a scalable Bloom filter: dynamic size, but still memory efficient.
 (I also like the simplicity of the scalable Bloom filter -- there are other memory-efficient data structures, but they all look